jameshfisher/jameshfisher.com/_posts/2020-11-29-homogeneous-coordinates-in-3d.md

 ---
-title: "Homogeneous coordinates in 3D"
+title: Homogeneous coordinates in 3D
-tags: ["mathematics", "programming", "js", "graphics"]
+tags:
+  - mathematics
+  - programming
+  - js
+  - graphics
 ---

 Here is an animation of a house.